Monograph: Serial electrodiagnostic testing: Utility and indications in adult neurological disorders

 DISCLOSURE INFORMATION

 Dr. Amro Stino has received support from Bristol Myers Squibb, and has served as a paid consultant for Argent and CSL Behring.
+Conflicts have been resolved according to ACCME standards.
 The remaining authors have no conflicts of interest.

-The AANEM is accredited by the American Council for Continuing Medical Education (ACCME) to providing continuing education for physicians.
+CREDIT DESIGNATION The AANEM is accredited by the American Council for Continuing Medical Education (ACCME) to providing continuing education for physicians.
 AANEM designates this Journal-based CME activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Credit expires 4/1/2027.

 Sandra L. Hearn MD; Amro Maher Stino MD; Ileana M. Howard MD; Gautam Malhotra MD; Lawrence Robinson MD.